Japan · audience itinerary

 Insider tips

-- ◆Learn a few basic Japanese phrases; while many tourist areas have English information, local interactions are enhanced with simple greetings.
+- ◆Learn a few basic Japanese phrases; while English is spoken in tourist areas, local interactions are enhanced with a little Japanese.

 Packing highlights